teapot9/cmkinitramfs/README.rst

    in directories from ``/etc/ld.so.conf``, ``/etc/ld.so.conf.d/*.conf``,
    and the ``LD_LIBRARY_PATH`` environment variable.

+ - ``busybox`` (optional): Additional executables to include in the initramfs.
+   If busybox provides the command, they will not be added.
+Otherwise, the executable is searched in ``PATH``.

  - ``cmkcpiodir-default-opts`` (optional): Options to append to the ``cmkcpiodir`` command line.